The BlueGreen Alliance urged the committee to to consider revisions that would motivate and require companies to meet three key objectives:

-The historical record and the findings of the U.S. Chemical Safety Investigation Board illustrate that a major industrial chemical release, fire, or explosion caused by a motivated actor could devastate the lives of workers, families, and entire communities.
+The historical record and the findings of the U.S. Chemical Safety and Hazard Investigation Board (CSB) illustrate that a major industrial chemical release, fire, or explosion caused by a motivated actor could devastate the lives of workers, families, and entire communities.
 We urged the committee to use the reauthorization of CFATS as an opportunity to strengthen the program.
 The result will be improved security for our nation’s process facilities, safer workplaces and communities, and a more resilient industrial infrastructure.

 TESTIMONY AS PREPARED FOR DELIVERY

 Michael P. Wilson, PhD, MPH, National Director for Occupational and Environmental Health, BlueGreen Alliance

 Before the 116thUnited States Congress, House of Representatives, Committee on Homeland Security, Subcommittee on Cybersecurity, Infrastructure Protection and Innovation

 Securing Our Nation’s Chemical Facilities: Stakeholder Perspectives on Improving the CFATS Program

 Thank you Chairman Richmond, Ranking Member Katko and distinguished members.
 My name is Mike Wilson, and I’m the national director for occupational and environmental health at the BlueGreen Alliance.
 We’re a national coalition of 14 labor unions and environmental organizations that has been working together for over a decade to build our nation’s clean energy economy in ways that create good jobs, with family-supporting wages and safe working conditions.

 On behalf of the BlueGreen Alliance and the millions of members and supporters our partners represent, I thank you for inviting me today.